Sponsored post - log in to remove this ad.

 A nice plus is the factory box - missing some of the foam packing inserts, but has the important 4 corner pieces.
 I can fab up another foam insert for shipping.

 No refunds, no returns.
-Ask questions now - I can provide a video showing operation if you like.
+Ask questions now - check out the video on youtube.